heidi37/random-dog-image/README.md

 I am currently learning more backend development.
 This course starts with the older technique of making server requests with a XMLHttpRequest.

-When you click the "New Picture" button you will get a random image pulled from the [Dog CEO API](https://dog.ceo/dog-api/)
+## How It Works
+1. Select a breed from the dropdown
+2. Click "et Pictures"
+3. Four random images of the selected breed are fetched using the [Dog CEO API](https://dog.ceo/dog-api/)